-Туре Climate-related risks and horizon Area of business impacted Potential financial impact and magnitude of impact Impact on the Group's strategy and financial planning Market Long-term opportunity: • Consumers are increasingly looking to sustainable consumption.
+Туре Climate-related risks and horizon Area of business impacted Potential financial impact and magnitude of impact Impact on the Group's strategy and financial planning Market Long-term opportunity: Consumers are increasingly looking to sustainable consumption.
 Developing quality products that respect the environment might encourage them to choose Pernod Ricard's products.
-Products Medium impact: The Group felt that this might lead to greater market share. • This factor is considered in the Group's marketing strategy and environmental roadmap, with a focus on sustainable agriculture practices and eco-design practices (see subsections 3.3.1.1, 3.3.3.4).
-Products and services Short-term opportunity: • Higher demand for lower emissions products and services and the incorporation of sustainability concerns are strong drivers to foster innovation and increase market share. r demand for lower or temperature of the services and or corporation of anability concerns or the services to innovation and Innovation and digital are considered strategic priorities; different entities are working on innovative projects.
+Products Medium impact: The Group felt that this might lead to greater market share.
+This factor is considered in the Group's marketing strategy and environmental roadmap, with a focus on sustainable agriculture practices and eco-design practices (see subsections 3.3.1.1, 3.3.3.4).
+Products and services Short-term opportunity: • Higher demand for lower emissions products and services and the incorporation of sustainability concerns are strong drivers to foster innovation and increase market share.
+Product & Services High impact: This will generate new product and service offers.
+The Group felt that this might result in greater market share.
+Innovation and digital are considered strategic priorities; different entities are working on innovative projects.